(650) 681-1548 | admin@opendoorstherapy.com

 Social Skills Groups for Teens & Adults with Autism

 Social Skills Groups tend to have more structure than Autistic Support Groups.
-These groups usually cover specific topics, and are lead by a professional with autism training.
-Experts who lead these groups may be psychologists, speech language therapists, or licensed clinical social workers.
+These groups usually cover specific topics and are lead by a professional with autism training.
+Experts who lead these groups may be psychologists, speech-language therapists, or licensed clinical social workers.
 These professionals can offer education and support to empower individuals with autism.
-Enabling auspie adults to lead lives they find truly meaningful.
+Enabling Aspie adults to lead lives they find truly meaningful.

 How Does This Help?